 Bay Pines is a decidedly white-collar town, with fully 89.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bay Pines is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Bay Pines who work in sales jobs (22.20%), maintenance occupations (13.33%), and office and administrative support (8.70%).

-Telecommuters are a relatively large percentage of the workforce: 19.84% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.84% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bay Pines is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small town, Bay Pines does not have a public transit system used by locals to get to and from work.
+Bay Pines is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Bay Pines is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.49% of adults 25 and older in the town have at least a bachelor's degree.